Nakamichi Dragon: Later years

 In 1985, Nakamichi attempted to develop the Dragon marque into a premium sub-brand and released the Nakamichi Dragon-CT turntable, but no cassette decks named Dragon ever followed the original model.
 Manufacturing and aftermarket servicing of azimuth-sensing heads and transports was too expensive and too difficult, even for the company that invented them.
 After the Dragon, Nakamichi released only one NAAC-equipped model, the TD-1200 car stereo.
 The 'junior' line of Nakamichi autoreversing decks that was released from 1983 to 1985 used unidirectional transports that physically flipped the cassette but lacked azimuth correction.
 The 1986 Nakamichi CR-7, a new flagship deck that was manufactured alongside the Dragon, had a unidirectional transport with manual azimuth controls.

 By 1988, development of high-end cassette decks had ended.
 These models were a concession to a small number of enthusiasts; too few to make any profits.
 Their value as halo drivers for selling low-cost consumer decks quickly eroded with the spread of digital technologies.
 Any further improvements in analog tape equipment, if possible at all, required substantial research expense but by that time, corporate resources were already committed to digital.
 In 1990, Nakamichi outsourced transport manufacturing to Sankyo and discontinued all models built around Nakamichi's own unidirectional tape transports.

-Despite all setbacks, the original Dragon remained in production until 1993 and sales in Japan continued a least into 1994.
+Despite all setbacks, the original Dragon remained in production until 1993 and sales in Japan continued at least into 1994.
 The number of manufactured Dragons remains undisclosed but considering the eleven-year production run and worldwide sales network, it was very large for a halo product.
 By 1996, rising costs of Japanese labor and a declining market forced Nakamichi to shut down cassette deck production.
 The company made a mistake by focusing all efforts on Digital Audio Tape (DAT), which failed to gain a substantial market presence, and in 1997 the Nakamichi family sold the dying business to Grande Holdings.